 News & Events

-Sunday 28th June 6.00 pm: Confirmation Service at All Saints.
+Sunday 28th June 6 pm.
+Confirmation Service at All Saints.
+(Note: this will replace the normal 10 am Holy Communion.

 CARD STALL- If you haven’t looked recently, please take a moment to visit the card stall situated next to the font, new items have just been added.
 For those of you who do not know, we have a range of reasonably priced greetings cards for all occasions, kindly donated to us, which are sold to help support the work of Penny & Juan Carlos in Peru.
 If you would like to know more about their work, you will be able to speak to them on 19th April.